 January, June, and August start dates available.

-We are pleased by your interest in pursuing a graduate education in International Business at the University of Florida.
-The MAIB Traditional Option allows business majors or minors with a Bachelor's degree from an accredited university the opportunity to obtain a Master of Arts with a major in International Business.
+The Traditional Option allows business majors or minors to specialize their business education with a Master of Arts with a major in International Business.

 Eligibility and Requirements

-We consider all applicants based on individual experiences and skills.
+We review each application holistically, and consider all applicants based on individual experiences and skills.
 There are no guaranteed admissions, even if the minimum requirements are met.